 A sniff and a swirl of this wine will reveal a jammy sweet wine that’s loaded with tones of vanilla and chocolate.

-However, if you are fond of sweet and ripe-tastingwines, this one could be a winner.
+However, if you are fond of sweet and ripe-tasting wines, this one could be a winner.

 You might notice a sour cherry at the start before moving onto a cooling raspberry with a semi-dry finish.

-It’s a medium-bodied wine that doesn’t have any tannins but nevertheless stilldelivers a juicy, lingering taste.
+It’s a medium-bodied wine that doesn’t have any tannins but nevertheless still delivers a juicy, lingering taste.

 How you choose to drink it is up to you but you might want to try it chilled, as you would a Sangria, rather than drinking it at room temperature like a traditional red.

-Fascinating flavors at a good price
+Fascinating Flavors at a Great Price

-Although it’shard to see past the stark 'wanted' posters and black glass, this wine is far more than just a marketing gimmick for millennials.
+Although it’s hard to see past the stark 'wanted' posters and black glass, this wine is far more than just a marketing gimmick for millennials.